Free Word Games -

 Two words at a time

-Follow the alphabet: first word begins with A, second word with B, etc.
+The first word begins with A, the second word with B, etc.

-Add genre: The story is now to be a fairy story, a ghost story, a love story, an action packed adventure.
+The story is now to be a fairy story, a ghost story, a love story, an action packed adventure, a western, a who done it...

-You'll need a telephone book and a list of commonly known styles for people to imitate.
+Along with the text you'll need a list of commonly known styles for people to imitate.

-Suggestions for styles: preacher, rap star, president, disc jokey, news reader,sports commentator,...
+Suggestions for styles: preacher, rap star, disc jockey, news reader, sports commentator...

 Or you could go for emotional states: bored, happy, sad, enthusiastic, wary, angry, shy, snide, loving...

-Stand each person up in turn, flip open the telephone book and whatever they find they are to read in the style nominated.
+Stand each person up in turn, flip open the text and whatever they find there they are to read in the style nominated by you.

-Have them read for approx. 30 seconds before handing it to the next person.
+Have them read for approximately 30 seconds before handing the text to the next person and giving them a new style.

-This free word game encourages split second thinking!
+This improv game encourages split second thinking!
 It sounds easy but actually requires real concentration to play it well.

 Sit your group in a circle.
 Have one person in the middle with their eyes closed.